 Update to FilmGrainCharacteristics SEI support, including applying film grain noise onto the decoded output.

-The performance of HM 18.0 is identical to HM 17.0 under SDR CTCs.
-Initial results also indicate that the performance is identical to HM 17.0 under HDR, RExt non-4:2:0 and RExt high bit depth CTCs.
+The performance of HM 18.0 is identical to HM 17.0 under SDR and HDR CTCs.
+Initial results also indicate that the performance is identical to HM 17.0 under RExt non-4:2:0 and RExt high bit depth CTCs.